The Great Phatsby: Vol. I: The Betrayal

 The following day, Homer's family explores Middle Hampton, and while visiting an ice cream shop, a rich boy named Blake Black cuts in front of them.
 Upon being scolded for doing so, Blake offers to pay for everyone's cones.
-Lisa is at first put off by Blake's behavior, but when Blake becomes infatuated with her and wants to hang out with her, she reconsiders her judgement of him.
+Lisa is at first put off by Blake's behavior, but when Blake becomes infatuated with her and wants to hang out with her, she reconsiders her judgment of him.
 Meanwhile, Bart, upset by these recent developments in his family's lives, meets a scented candle salesman (Keegan-Michael Key), who offers to tell him about how Jay G ruined his chance at recognition if he buys one of his candles.
 Bart declines, being unimpressed by the cheapest candle available.
-Later, Lisa is once again put off by Blake when he commits unethical methods to enhance their whale watching experience, and rejects him.
+Later, Lisa is once again put off by Blake when he commits unethical methods to enhance their whale watching experience and rejects him.
 Blake attempts to make up for Lisa by organizing a horse justice protest at a horse show, and just as she appears to be won over, another boy appears to offer her a chance to personally groom the horses, and she accepts, leaving Blake to lament that he redeemed himself for nothing and had to give up being "a douche".

-Meanwhile, Mr. Burns and Jay G continue to bond, with Jay G giving Mr. Burns a special credit card with no spending limit as a gift for inspiring him.
+Meanwhile, Mr. Burns and Jay G continue to bond, with Jay G giving Mr. Burns a special credit card with no spending limit as a gift to inspire him.
 Encouraged by Jay G, Mr. Burns goes on a spending spree with his new card, until he learns that he has gone bankrupt.
-It turns out that Jay G had designed the card to con Mr. Burns out of his entire fortune and he joins Alicia Keys and his company mascot Goosius in laughing at his misfortune via a viral video.
+It turns out that Jay G had designed the card to con Mr. Burns out of his entire fortune, and he joins Alicia Keys and his company goose mascot, Goosius, in laughing at his misfortune via a viral video.
 With all of Mr. Burns' assets absorbed into Jay G's empire, Mr. Burns finds himself at rock bottom.